Selection assessment

 Please note:

 • When you login you’ll see an option to reserve a test.
-Eligible 2026 AGPT RACGP applicants will not be able to reserve a place until they receive instructions sent to them on Wednesday 7 May.
+Eligible 2026 AGPT RACGP applicants will not be able to reserve a place until they receive instructions sent to them as per the published key dates for your respective intake.

 • The practice assessment can be accessed under the ‘Preparation’ section, under the ‘Checklist to prepare for Casper’.